Bktero/HelloWorldWithDearImGui/README.md

 # "hello, world" with Dear ImGui

-[Dear ImGui](https://github.com/ocornut/imgui) is a great library... once you have managed to get a "hello, world".
+[Dear ImGui](https://github.com/ocornut/imgui) is a great library but it may not be easy to get a simple "hello, world".
 Indeed, Dear ImGui doesn't handle the display, keyboard and mouse by itself.
 A backend is required to do this:

 > You will need a backend to integrate Dear ImGui in your app.
 The backend passes mouse/keyboard/gamepad inputs and variety of settings to Dear ImGui, and is in charge of rendering the resulting vertices.

-A backend is something like SDL or OpenGL, stuffs that I am absolutely not familiar with, so it took me a while just to display "hello, world".
+A backend is something like SDL or OpenGL, stuffs that I am absolutely not familiar with, so it took me a while just to display a simple text.

-So here is an "hello, world" project so you can get started easily!
+Here is an "hello, world" project so you can get started easily!

 ![hello world](helloworld.png)